-Coulson Gulch Trail is a 5.4 mile moderately trafficked out and back trail located near Lyons, CO that features a river and is rated as moderate.
+Coulson Gulch Trail is a 5.4 mile moderately trafficked out and back trail located near Lyons, Colorado that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until September.
 Dogs and horses are also able to use this trail.

 Great day hike near Boulder/Longmont/Lyons.
 Light usage, could be a bit confusing to arrive at trail head.
 See Getting There.
 The trail head is on the left-hand side of the parking area.
 There are MANY trail options here, so take care of which trails you take to ensure you end up where you mean to!
 This map will take you on just the out/back Coulson Gulch trail.
 Mostly downhill on the way out, so keep in mind the way back is where the "intermediate" comes into play.
 Approximately 1.8 miles into the trail lies an old abandoned cabin, nice place to stop for a snack/water/shade break.

 Overall good hike.
 Trail is still closed, but the area is beautiful.

 If you have a vehicle with decent clearance then bypass the road hike.
 The trail itself is mainly loose gravel but pretty easy going.
 The trail is still closed about 2 miles from the trailhead.

 Beautiful trail.
 The way in is mostly down hill so conserve energy for way back.
 Beautiful meadows and wild raspberries are everywhere.
 My fingers are red.
 Recommend this hike to all.
 Careful on downhills its dry dirt with some wash out.
 Can be a little dangerous for small kids without proper shoes.
 Pack in water you will need it for way back.
 Great hike.
 Absolutely beautiful vistas.
 Others have bypassed the closure two miles in.
 Not recommended to go off trail but with good gps and some knowledge of trail hiking the closure can be bypassed and you can go through to button rock.